“Exercise? But my neck (or back) hurts!”

 down the leg/arm and into the foot/hand - is possible through our combined

 effort: Colorado Springs chiropractic care including spinal manipulation and

 Colorado Springs SPINAL STENOSIS AND LEG PAIN

-Low back pain patients with spinal stenosis and leg pain have more fatty areas and
+Low back pain patients with spinal stenosis and leg pain show

 a loss of muscle power in the low back when pain is present.

 (1) One of the causes of low back pain is lumbar hyperlordosis (sway back).
 One

 type of therapeutic exercise known as Perez-Olmedo showed improvement